singhshivam215/heart_disease_detection/readme2.md

 ![image](https://user-images.githubusercontent.com/68596059/88150993-bc188f00-cc1f-11ea-86b6-34bf6fcd0a1c.png)

 From the above picture , it is clear that  the maximum score is achived for the 8 neighbors.
-So we will predict test dataset for neighbors value 8.
+So we will predict test dataset for neighbors value 8.And the maximum score is 87%.
+After that i will construct a confusion matrix.